-Program benefits, leveraged funds, and the use of the State Allocation and Administrative Points work together to ensure that the REAP subsidy benefits accrue broadly and more or less proportionately across all program participants: recipients, technology providers, lenders, service providers, and ultimately to local rural communities and state governments.
+Program benefits, leveraged funds, and the use of the state allocation and Administrative Points work together to ensure that the REAP subsidy benefits accrue broadly and more or less proportionately across all program participants: recipients, technology providers, lenders, service providers, and ultimately to local rural communities and state governments.

-Anticipated Subsidy Model Implications.
+Anticipated Subsidy Implications.

 The subsidy rate is primarily affected by two major cash flow streams – cash inflow and cash outflow.
-The REAP interim rulerulerulerulerule contains provisions that affect both the expected cash inflows and outflows.
+The Rural Energy for America Program contains provisions that affect both the expected cash inflows and outflows.
+The effect of these provisions on the subsidy rate of the Rural Energy for America Program is presented qualitatively and has not been quantified.

+Cash Inflow

+The basic relationship between cash inflow and subsidy rate is as cash inflow increases, the subsidy rate decreases; as it decreases, the subsidy rate increases.
+The Rural Energy for America Program provides two mechanisms for generating cash inflow – the guarantee fee and the annual renewal fee.

+Guarantee fee.
+The Rural Energy for America Program allows the Agency to collect a one-time, upfront fee for each loan guarantee.
+Under REAP, the guarantee fee will be identified by RD each fiscal year in a Federal notice.

+Renewal fee.
+The Rural Energy for America Program also allows for the collection of an annual renewal fee.
+As for the guarantee fee, the annual renewal fee will be identified by RD each fiscal year in a Federal notice.

+Thus, the subsidy rate of the Rural Energy for America Program will be affected based on the level of fees collected, with higher fees resulting in a lower subsidy rate (all other things being equal) by increasing the cash inflow.

+Cash Outflow

+The basic relationship between cash outflow and subsidy rate is as cash outflow increases, the subsidy rate increases; as it decreases, the subsidy rate decreases.
+There are several provisions (e.g., associated with collateral and loss resulting from transfer) in the Rural Energy for America Program that are expected to control and reduce cash outflow as affected by loan defaults and net loss claims paid.
+On an individual basis, each provision is expected to have a relatively small effect on the overall subsidy rate.

+Summary

+The subsidy rate is primarily affected by two major cash flow streams – cash inflow and cash outflow.
+The effect of the Rural Energy for America Program on cash inflow will depend on the implementation of both the guarantee fee and annual renewal fee and at what levels.
 Several provisions are intended to help reduce cash outflow associated with loan defaults and loss payments.
-The changes in the REAP final rule do not affect the subsidy model used for the interim rule.rule For a discussion on the REAP rule on the subsidy model, please see the RIA for the interim rule.

-Anticipated Subsidy Model Implications

 9. Summary

 REAP, section 9007 of Title IX of the 2008 Farm Bill, is part of a series of 2008 Farm Bill sections designed to encourage the development of renewable energy.
-Under REAP, the Agency provides grants, loan guarantees, and combined grants and loan guarantees for RES and EEI projects; grants for RES feasibility studies; and grants for EA and REDA.
+Under REAP, the Agency provides grants, loan guarantees, and combined grants and loan guarantees for RES and EEI projects; and grants for EA and REDA.
 Eligible applicants for RES/EEI and feasibility study financial assistance are agricultural producers and rural small businesses.
-For EA and REDA grants, eligible entities are units of a StateStateStateStateState, tribal or local government; land-grant colleges and universities, and other institution of higher education; rural electric cooperatives; public power entities; Resource Conservation and Development Councils and instrumentalities of a state, tribal, or local government.
+For EA and REDA grants, eligible entities are units of a state, tribal or local government; land-grant colleges and universities, and other institution of higher education; rural electric cooperatives; public power entities; Resource Conservation and Development Councils and instrumentalities of a state, tribal, or local government.